auto-pts/auto-pts/README.md

 auto-pts client: runs on GNU/Linux, communicates with the auto-pts server (to start/stop test cases, to send response to PTS inquiries) and communicates with the IUT (Implementation Under Test) to take appropriate actions.
 It is implemented in Python and executed using CPython.

-Implementation Under Test (IUT): It is the host running Zephyr Bluetooth stack to be tested, this could be an emulator or real hardware.
+Implementation Under Test (IUT): It is the host running Bluetooth stack to be tested, this could be an emulator or real hardware.
 The IUT is controlled by using Bluetooth Test Protocol.

 Bluetooth Test Protocol (BTP): Used to communicate with the IUT.
 Specified in Zephyr tester directory, btp_spec.txt